Vikas208/infisical-env-loader/README.md

    - Enter your Infisical service token when prompted.
    - A user-friendly environment file selection interface will appear, simplifying the selection of your desired environment configuration.

-2. **Direct Terminal Integration for Environment File Loading**:
+2. **Loading Environment Variables from `launch.json`:**

+   - Ensure you have a `launch.json` file in your project.
+   - Open Visual Studio Code.
+   - Navigate to the command palette.
-   - Choose the "ENV MANAGER: Load Environment Variables into Terminal" option to swiftly apply environment settings directly to your terminal for immediate use in your projects.
+   - Type and select "ENV MANAGER: Load Environment Variables from `launch.json`."
+   - Choose the launch configuration from which you want to load the environment variables.
+   - **Note**: You have to put the following env variables under the env variable in the `launch.json` file
+     1. `infisicalWorkspaceToken`: Service token
+     2. `infisicalWorkspaceEnv`: env file name e.g. `dev`

 3. **Efficient User Preferences Storage**:

    - After successfully loading environment variables, the extension retains your token and environment file preferences.
    - The next time you use the extension, it offers the option to reload your last selected settings, saving you valuable time and effort.

    - **Select from Last Token**:

      - Choose "ENV MANAGER: Load from Last Selected Token" to load environment variables using your previously selected token settings.
      - This feature streamlines your workflow by automatically applying your previously chosen token settings.

    - **Select from Last Environment File**:
      - Alternatively, opt for "ENV MANAGER: Load from Last Selected Environment File" to quickly access and apply settings from your preferred environment configuration.